The Grace Building 1114 Avenue of the Americas, New York, NY USA 10036

-Mike Furrow is a former medicinal chemist who counsels pharmaceutical and biotech innovators on all aspects of patent and related regulatory strategy from the early development stages through product launch and eventual high-stakes patent disputes.
-He has counseled on products covering dozens of therapeutic areas and has handled actions in federal courts and before the U.S. Patent and Trademark Office concerning more than a dozen small molecule drugs, as well as antibody medicines, genetically modified organisms, and various other laboratory tools and techniques.
+Mike Furrow is a former medicinal chemist who counsels life sciences innovators on all aspects of patent and related regulatory strategy from the early discovery stages through product launch and evolution.
+His clients range from nascent startups to venerable global biopharma companies.
+With a focus on disputes, Mike has handled patent actions in federal courts and before the U.S. Patent and Trademark Office concerning more than a dozen small molecule drugs, as well as antibody medicines, genetically modified organisms, and various other laboratory tools and techniques.
 Mike’s background as a chemist affords him an intimate understanding of the challenges innate to the discovery of new medicines, and clients value his resulting drive to help them explore creative ways to maximize market exclusivities.

-Combining his science background with his legal prowess, Mike is known for exhaustively exploring the facts and pushing the envelope on merits strategy.
-He engages with the technology at a level that permits him to develop strong relationships with inventors, scientific officers, and technical experts, and typically takes the lead on critical issues of patent infringement and validity throughout a matter, including trial.
-Mike has protected and defended innovation in all aspects of drug discovery, including new chemical entities, salt forms, prodrugs, solid-state forms, dosage forms, combination products, therapeutic methods, methods of manufacture, REMS programs, DNA polymerization, genetically modified organisms, and laboratory techniques and tools.
+Combining his technical prowess with his litigation mindset, Mike is known for exhaustively exploring the facts and pushing the envelope on merits strategy.
+He engages with the technology at a level that permits him to develop strong relationships with inventors, scientific officers, technical experts and, ultimately, the fact-finder.

-Representing a pharmaceutical company in a patent action filed by a non-practicing patent holder concerning the client’s commercial drug product.
+Defending a pharmaceutical company in a patent action filed by a non-practicing patent holder concerning the client’s commercial drug product.

 Counseling a pharmaceutical company on portfolio strategy for COVID-19 therapeutics.

 Counseling a pharmaceutical company on IP and regulatory strategy for an antiviral drug.